-(d) A security interest attaches when it becomes enforceable against the debtor with respect to the collateral.
-Attachment occurs as soon as all of the events specified in subsection (a) have occurred unless the time of attaching is postponed by express agreement.

-(e) Unless otherwise agreed:

-(1) a security agreement gives the secured party the rights to proceeds provided by Section 9-313;

-(2) attachment of a security interest in collateral is also attachment of a security interest in a support obligation with respect to the collateral;

-(3) attachment of a security interest in a securities account is also attachment of a security interest in all security entitlements carried in the securities account;

-(4) attachment of a security interest in a commodity account is also attachment of a security interest in all commodity contracts carried in the commodity account; and

-(5) attachment of a security interest in a right to payment or performance secured by a [mortgage on real property] [lien on property] gives the secured party a security interest in the [mortgage] [lien].

-1. Source.
+1 (d) A security interest attaches when it becomes enforceable against the 2 debtor with respect to the collateral.
+Attachment occurs as soon as all of the events 3 specified in subsection (a) have occurred unless the time of attaching is postponed 4 by express agreement.
+5 (e) [Unless otherwise agreed, the] [The] attachment of a security interest in: 6 (1) collateral a security agreement gives the secured party the rights to 7 proceeds provided by Section 9-313; 8 (2) attachment of a security interest in collateral is also attachment of a 9 security interest in support obligation with respect to the collateral; 10 (3) attachment of a security interest in a securities account is also 11 attachment of a security interest in security entitlements carried in the securities 12 account; 13 (4) attachment of a security interest in a commodity account is also 14 attachment of a security interest in all commodity contracts carried in the 15 commodity account; and 16 (5) attachment of a security interest in a right to payment or performance 17 secured by a [mortgage on real property] [lien on property] gives the secured party 18 is also attachment of a security interest in the [mortgage] [lien].
+19 (f) a security interest does not attach to a letter of credit or proceeds of a 20 letter of credit unless it has attached to the collateral that the letter of credit 21 supports.
+22 Reporters' Comments 23 24 Change from Prior Draft: For clarity, as marked.
+Note also that the paragraphs of subsection (a) have been reordered.
+25 1.
+Source.
 Former Sections 9-203 and 9-115(2), (6).

-2. Requirement for Agreement.
+26 27 28 2.
+Requirement for Agreement.
 Subsection (a)(1) clarifies two points.
 First, for purposes of this subsection, the secured party's possession must be obtained with the debtor's agreement.
 "Pursuant to agreement in this subsection refers to the debtor's agreement to the secured party's possession for the purpose of creating a security interest.
 In the unlikely event that possession is obtained without the debtor's agreement, it would not suffice as a substitute for an authenticated security agreement.
 However, once the security interest has become enforceable and has attached, it is not impaired by the fact that the secured party's possession is maintained without the agreement of a subsequent debtor (e.g., a transferee).
 Second, possession as contemplated by Section 9-311 is possession for purposes of subsection (a), even though it may not constitute possession "pursuant to the debtor's agreement and consequently might not serve as a substitute for an authenticated security agreement under subsection (a).

-Subsection (a)(1) also provides that control of investment property, a deposit account, or a letter of credit and proceeds of a letter of credit pursuant to the debtor's agreement is sufficient as a substitute for an authenticated security agreement.
+Subsection (a)(1) also provides that control of investment property, a deposit account, or letter-of-credit rights pursuant to the debtor's agreement is sufficient as a substitute for an authenticated security agreement.